franzbu/EnhancedSpaces.spoon/README.md

 If you would just like to go ahead without delay, as an alternative to manually editing `init.lua`, you can run the following terminal command; in this case the mSpaces `1`, `2`, and `3`are created, with `2`as the mSpace visible at start:

 ```bash
 echo -e "local EnhancedSpaces = hs.loadSpoon('EnhancedSpaces')\nEnhancedSpaces:new({\nmSpaces = { '1', '2', '3' }, -- default { '1', '2', '3' }\nstartmSpace = 'E', -- default 2\n})" >> ~/.hammerspoon/init.lua
 ```

 Restart Hammerspoon (menubar icon - 'Reload Config') and you're ready to go; it is normal that the start of EnhancedSpaces takes a couple of seconds.
 All you will see for now is a new icon in your menu bar indicating your current mSpace, so let's find out what you can do with your new mSpaces.

 ## Menu
-EnhancedSpaces can entirely be controlled using keyboard shortcuts; nevertheless, sometimes it can be convenient to do whatever you want to do using a menu -  even more so at the beginning when your muscle memory for the hotkeys might not be at its peak yet.
+EnhancedSpaces can entirely be controlled using keyboard shortcuts; nevertheless, sometimes it can be convenient to do whatever you want to do by means of a menu -  even more so at the beginning when your muscle memory regarding the new hotkeys is not at its peak yet.

-EnhancedSpaces' menu can be used to switch to another mSpace, to move a window to another mSpace, to get a window from anther mSpace, and to create references of windows, i.e., the briefly mentioned 'sticky windows', which means that the same window can be shown on more than one mSpace - more about references in the section 'Same Window on More Than One mSpace'.
+EnhancedSpaces' menu can be used to switch to another mSpace, to move a window to another mSpace, to get a window from anther mSpace, and to create references of windows, i.e., the already mentioned 'sticky windows', which means that the same window can be shown on more than one mSpace - more about references in the section 'Same Window on More Than One mSpace'.

 Pressing on EnhancedSpaces' icon in the menubar, a menu like this will appear - the `2` on top of the screenshots below is what EnhancedSpaces shows on macOS' menubar; it represents the mSpace you're on: